-With the increasing requirement to self-isolate to stop the spread of the coronavirus, millions of Australians have now chosen – or been mandated – to work from home for the foreseeable future.
-This means that many taxpayers will incur some additional expenses, including potentially the costs of fitting out a home office, and an increase in their utility bills caused by having the heating or cooling on during the working day when there is normally nobody home.
+A study by the University of Sydney found that three in four workers believe their employers are more likely to support work-from-home arrangements in a post-COVID-19 world than they did before the pandemic.
+This means many taxpayers will continue to incur additional work-related expenses, including potentially the costs of equipment and furniture for their home office, and an increase in their utility bills caused by having the heating or cooling on during the working day when nobody would normally be home.

 So, is it possible to claim a tax deduction for all these extra costs, and if so, how?
 Here’s my guide.